How Good Pals Can Have Great Sex While Remaining Friends with Benefits

 "We had a lot of conversations about it as we went.
 The communication was really good.
 We'd tried dating, it hadn't worked, we [were] still good friends, we enjoyed hanging out with each other, but we also had really good sex.
 [And] almost every time we saw each other, we would have that discussion," she said.
 "I definitely have been in FWB things with other people where I didn't feel respected or I would feel really jealous.
 We never had that because we were so open."

-What should we do if one (or both) of us start seeing or sleeping with someone else?
+What to do if one (or both) friends begin seeing or sleeping with someone else?

-If either of you start seeing someone else, your priority is to talk about sexual health.
+If either friend in a FWB situation start seeing someone else, the first priority is to talk about sexual health.

 "It's important to share that you have multiple FWBs for sexual health reasons," said Lee Phillips, Ed.D., a psychotherapist and certified sex and couples therapist based in New York City.
 "However, some people may choose not to disclose they have multiple FWBs because they're not involved in a serious relationship.
 Whether you choose to disclose or not, I would recommend regular STI testing every three months."